 Okay, titles aren’t really overrated.
 I actually put that there because I was struggling with setting up my website (not my favorite thing to do), and it took too long to figure out how to retitle my uncategorized page.
 Titles actually are important for most of my writing, as it often comes down to a word or phrase that encapsulates an entire work.
 Imagine that.
 A whole novel in a word.
 That’s a big deal.
 In any case, I may occasionally write about writing here.
 I have plenty to share about my own writing experiences, and what I learned from teaching writing for many, many years.
 What I know for certain is that if you want to be a writer, you absolutely must get out that writing tool (whether electronic or analog), and write.
 Practice is the only way you will improve, but let me warn you that practice will not make you perfect.
 It will make you better, and for the rest of your life you will keep getting better if you keep writing.
 The end.
 It’s really that simple.
 Now go practice.

 Published by Elaine R Snyder

-Elaine Snyder is a published author of fiction, and former writing professor and public school teacher from Western New York State.
-She now works as a full-time writer and offers writing workshops while she travels with her husband, where they plan to build a tiny house.
-They are also planning to remodel their Airstream to continue living in it year-round, and Elaine is documenting their travels and experiences through her blog titled Flying with the Falcon.
+Elaine Snyder is a published author of both fiction and nonfiction.
+She now lives in New Hampshire with her husband, where they plan to build a tiny house.
+They are also planning to remodel their Airstream to continue traveling, and Elaine will document their travels and experiences through her blog titled Flying with the Falcon.
 Aside from writing, Elaine and her husband love exploring the country for good hiking, seeing National and State Parks, and seeking out natural wonders.
 Elaine also has two grown children who make her proud, and with whom she has shared her love of adventure through stories and the outdoors.
 View all posts by Elaine R Snyder